U.S. Gastric Cancer Diagnostics Market Opportunities and Challenges, 2026-2034

 A few key players in the market include Abbott Laboratories; Becton, Dickinson and Company (BD); Bio-Rad Laboratories, Inc.; F. Hoffmann-La Roche Ltd.; Thermo Fisher Scientific Inc.; Agilent Technologies, Inc.; Illumina, Inc.; QIAGEN N.V.; Exact Sciences Corporation; Mirxes Pte Ltd; and GE HealthCare.

-The reagents and consumables segment accounted for the largest share of the market in 2024.
+The reagents and consumables segment accounted for the largest share of the market in 2025 valued at 60.0%.